Valdemar Santana: Biography

 The brutal knockout suffered by Hélio Gracie would generate an immediate interest in a response from the family, this time represented by Carlson Gracie (Hélio's nephew).
 Carlson would avenge his uncle Hélio in a Vale Tudo fight that filled Maracanãzinho in 1956.
 Carlson and Santana had, according to Carlson Gracie, had six fights, with Carlson winning two and the other four being declared a draw.

 But even after being defeated by Gracie, Santana continued with his status as a great sports icon.
 It is worth remembering that at that time Brazil was still experiencing the trauma of the Maracanazo in 1950.
 It was only in 1958 that the Canarian script, led by Pelé, would bring their first World Cup.

 In addition to Carlson Gracie fights, Black Leopard Leopardo Negro would fight several times with other great icons of his generation, such as Ivan Gomes, Euclides Pereira, and even with the Japanese Masahiko Kimura, whom he faced in Salvador under the rules of Vale-Tudo.
 Kimura won the first match, and the re-match was a draw.

 Masahiko Kimura vs. Valdemar Santana

 Masahiko Kimura went to Brazil again in 1959 to conduct his last Professional Judo/Wrestling tour.
 He was challenged by Valdemar Santana to a "real" (not choreographed) submission match.
 Santana was a champion in Gracie Jiujitsu and Capoeira.
-He was 27 years old, 6 feet tall, and weighed 205 lbs.
+He was 27 years old, 6 feet tall, and weighed 205 lb.
 Kimura threw Santana with seoinage, hanegoshi, and osotogari.
 He then applied his famous reverse ude-garami (entangled armlock), winning the match.

 Santana requested a rematch under vale tudo rules (their first fight was apparently grappling only), and, this time, the result was a draw after 40 minutes in a bout in which both competitors reportedly drew blood.
-Kimura fought this match despite having an injured knee; he was pressured by the promoter and police to fight against his doctors orders.
+Kimura fought this match despite having an injured knee; he was pressured by the promoter and police to fight against his doctor's orders.